Master of Science Official Degree Requirements

 - MATH 547 Linear Algebra for Applications

-- MATH 661 Introduction to Numerical Analysis (Scientific Computing I)
+- MATH 661 Scientific Computing I (Introduction to Numerical Analsis)

 Typically most of this material will have been part of the student’s undergraduate education, but it is entirely normal to include one or more courses in the M.S.
 Program of Study to satisfy this requirement.
 Each student must detail their Background Preparation (Form CS-1) showing when and where the material above was mastered.
 In case of uncertainty about the material required in a particular course, consult an instructor of the course or the instructor(s) of courses that include the material as a prerequisite.
 The program adviser and the Graduate Studies Committee review background preparation.